0franciscor/lei-21-s2-1de-g19/docs/SprintA/FURPS.md

   * "...use Javadoc to generate useful documentation for Java code."
   * "...the application should implement a brute-force algorithm (an algorithm which examines each subsequence)..."
   * "Only the specialist doctor is allowed to access all client data." (código em que só o specialist doctor pode ter acesso)
+  * "The application should run on all platforms for which there exists a Java Virtual Machine."
+  * "The application will be deployed to a machine with 8GB of RAM."